yp-talia/square-peg/README.md

     - The remainder of this ReadMe describes the complexity of the systems built, their purpose and the rationale for doing so.

 ## Technical Implementation Details

+Not included below are minor edits to included packages, which are largely contained to the Dialogue Manager.

+1. Prefabs

+    — Trans Canvas

+    — Parent Image

+    — Title

+    — Timer Display

+    Use Parent Image as Origin for Instantiated 2D GameObjects - GrandParent

+    Initiate the Parent Inside the GrandParent - used for Position

+    Initiate the Child Inside the Parent - largely used for styling and container for content

+    Instantiate content inside Child from Array in ScriptableObject

+2. ScriptableObjects - output to Resources for access
+3. “Manager” Classes
+4. Wrappers
+5. Handlers and Helpers
+   - EventHandler oversees events created by the pointer.
+The exception to this are the menu screens, where due to their single use nature, it was more effective to use Event Triggers in the Unity Inspeector
+7. Overrides
+8. Readers/Writers